RetirementHow To Create Your Retirement Checklist

 Where do I store all of my passwords?

-You can write your passwords in a book and store it in a fireproof safe or you can purchase an online app which is what we do.
+You can write your passwords in a book and store them in a fireproof safe or purchase an online app, which we do.

 Retiring With Debt